nickClouds1620/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to print absolute path
+0. Script to print absolute path
-script to lis contents of current directory
+1. script to list contents of current directory
+2. take me to home directory script